theoperatore/BTJava/README.md

-BSTJava
+BTJava
 =======

-A generic Binary Search Tree impleneted in Java.
+A generic Binary Tree impleneted in Java.

 Info
 ====

-This package is a Binary Search Tree with two generic types: keys, and values;
+This package is a Binary Tree with two generic types: keys, and values;

 **Keys and Values**